stackrox/rhacs-observability-resources/README.md

 * Run `make generate-federate` to update federation config.
 * And commit changes in `resources/prometheus/federation-config.yaml` file to the repo.

+You can add additional federated metrics that are not used in any Alert, Recording rule, or Grafana dashboard to `resources/prometheus/federation-config-base.yaml,` and they will be merged with other metrics.
+Always add a comment with the reason why metrics are added to the base list.

 ### Pre-commit hook

 This repository makes use of [pre-commit](https://pre-commit.com/) framework.
 Refer to the [installation instructions](https://pre-commit.com/#installation) for further information.